score-p/scorep_plugin_uncore/README.md

 > *Note:*
 >
-> This a plugin for counting uncore performance events on Intel Westermere, SandyBridge E and AMD
+> This is a plugin for couting performance events asynchronously on every cpu package per system.
-> Interlagos microarchitecture.
+> The plugin was initially created to cout uncore performance events but it it can be used for every
->
+> event exported by papi\_native\_avail.
-> For uncore cbox counters the SandyBridge E CBOX synchronous plugin should be used.

 ##Compilation and Installation